 Configure Real User Monitoring to capture XHR actions

 Modern web applications don't rely on page loads to change the UI after user input.
-Instead, each user interaction triggers one or more XHR requests to get the necessary data, thus changing only parts of the UI.
+Instead, each user interaction triggers one or more XHRs to get the necessary data, thus changing only parts of the UI.
 When you activate XHR-action support, you add visibility into each kind of user interaction, not just the regular page loads that are captured by default.
-This option significantly extends visibility in single-page application (SPA) environments built on top of AngularJS, React, or other JavaScript frameworks.
+This option significantly extends visibility in single-page application (SPA) environments built on top of various JavaScript frameworks.

 Supported JavaScript frameworks

-We offer special support for Angular.
-For other JavaScript frameworks, try activating generic support.
+We offer special support for Angular 2–16.
+For Angular 17+, additional configuration is required.
+If another JavaScript framework is used for your application, try activating generic support.

 We stopped providing special support for the following JavaScript frameworks with the release of RUM JavaScript version 1.265 and Dynatrace version 1.266.